 Can’t decide between the mouthwatering flavors of your favorite taco and the satisfying crunch-factor of a plate of nachos?
 Enter: the tostada, aka the perfect marriage of the two.
-Here, you’ll layer tortillas with two types of cheese and toast in the oven until melty for a flat, golden, crispy base.
+Here, you’ll layer tortillas with a melty Mexican cheese blend and toast in the oven until melty for a flat, golden, crispy base.
 Then, you’ll layer on all your toppings—think spiced pork and sautéed veggies, homemade pico de gallo, and tangy lime crema.
 Yep, it’s pretty safe to say these tostadas reign supremo.

 10 ounce